 - Sleeping X hours a day

-- Spending a cap of X hours at work (for the workaholics)
+- Spending a maximum of X hours at work (for the workaholics)

-- Exercising: Going to the gym, Swimming, Jogging, Tennis, etc
+- Exercising: Going to the gym, swimming, jogging, playing tennis, etc.

 - Going to work on time

-- Not being exposed to mass media (TV, newspapers, radio)
+- Cutting out mass media (TV, newspapers, radio)

-- Cutting out junk food (fast food, fried food, etc)
+- Cutting out junk food (fast food, fried food)